Foundations in Art

 Students seeking a B.A. or B.F.A. in Studio Art complete the Foundations Program in their first four semesters.
-The Foundations Program consists of six courses in drawing, two dimensional design, and three-dimensional design.
+The Foundations Program consists of seven courses in drawing, two dimensional design, three-dimensional design and digital media.

 Students may not enroll in courses beyond ART 101 AND ART 104 unless they have fulfilled all prerequisite requirements via a Portfolio Review, or by enrolling in and successfully completing the required course(s) at Rhode Island College.